Lipen/discrete-math-course/typst/lec-set-theory.typ

   - If $f$ and $g$ are injective, so is $g compose f$.
   - If $f$ and $g$ are surjective, so is $g compose f$.
   - If $f$ and $g$ are bijective, so is $g compose f$.

+- Note that in general, $g compose f != f compose g$, i.e., function composition is _not commutative_.

 == Inverse Functions